-Over the years I have received several requests for how to easily make a costume- especially Victorian costumes.
-Usually the need is for a school play or one time event so the budget is very small.
-The least expensive ready made Victorian dress costumes runs at least $100.
-You don’t have to spend that to get a good dress costume using clothing you may already have.
-With some items in your closet, from a thrift store or a with a little sewing know how you can make a Victorian outfit very easily.
-I will warn you that a home made projects often turns out to be just as expensive as ready made costumes once you start buying nice clothes, more lace, and Victorian style accessories.
+Over the years, I have received several requests for how to easily make a ladies’ Victorian costume.
+Usually, the need is for a school play or one-time event such as Halloween, so the budget is very small.
+The least expensive ready made Victorian dress costumes cost at least $100 or more when you start adding in shoes, hats, and accessories.
+You don’t have to spend that to get a make a Victorian costume using clothing you may already have, that can be bought at a thrift store, or that you can buy online from cheaper brands.
+Will it be historically accurate?
+No, but it will certainly look and feel Victorian.

 Victorian Costume Dress